thedynamiclinker/sudocode/lib/ld.so.md

 1: The Foundational People.
 There was all this build-up and then you just sort of went off into a hole about that book.

 0: Fair point.
 That was some pretty shit teaching on my part.
 It's hard for me to cover this particular stuff.
-It's tied up with a lot of personal baggae I guess.
+It's tied up with a lot of personal baggage I guess.
 But I owe you a proper expanation of what all that was about.
 A slow one, at your level.
-Now that that's out of my system.
+I think I needed to get that out of my system, but please don't think of that as "teaching."
 I promise I'm not always like this.
 Foundations is special.

 1: I can see that.

+0: Did that make sense?

-I mean that was a nice performance or whatever.
+1: I mean sure that was a nice performance or whatever.
 But I'm not sure I've actually learned anything yet.

 0: True.
 Ok.
 Let's back up.